harsha7780/Python/1_Requirements/README.md

 #### When:
 Whenever there is an emergency
 #### How:
-Through an well built-in system with security and privacy
+Through a well built-in system with security and privacy

 ### Detail Requirements:
 ![](Defining_our_system.png)